How Do Energy-Efficient Windows Work?

 Are triple-pane windows worth the extra cost?

-Whether triple-pane windows are worth the cost depends on whether you’re spending more on energy bills due to air escaping from your windows.
+Whether triple-pane windows are worth the extra cost depends on whether you’re spending more on energy bills due to air escaping from your windows.
 Triple-pane windows consist of three layers of glass instead of the two that make up double-pane windows.
-While they help save energy, it can take a long time to recoup the costs.
-If you have many windows and are planning to stay in your house for a long time, triple-pane windows may be worth the cost.
+While they help save energy, recouping the costs can take a long time.
+If you have many windows and plan to stay in your house long-term, triple-pane windows may be worth the cost.

 How much energy can you save with energy-efficient windows?

-You can save up to 13% on energy costs by replacing poor-performing windows with Energy Star-certified windows.
-How much you save depends on the type of windows you’re upgrading from and your local climate.
+You can save up to 13% on energy costs by replacing poorly performing windows with Energy Star-certified windows.
+How much you save depends on the window type you’re upgrading from and your local climate.

 What is the best frame material for energy-efficient windows?